May 14, 2014

 September 2014: Former MuchMusic VJ Phoebe Dykstra signed on in support of #BeCrueltyFree Canada.

-August 2014: #BeCrueltyFree India recruited Deputy Drug Controller of India to represent India at the Cosmetics session at the 9th World Congress in Prague.
+August 2014: #BeCrueltyFree India recruited the Deputy Drug Controller of India to represent India at the Cosmetics session at the 9th World Congress in Prague.

 August 2014: Ethical Canadian retailers Batty’s Bath, FACED signed on in support of #BeCrueltyFree Canada.